lizmat/articles/5to6-signatures.md

 As with the slurpy array, there can only be one slurpy hash in a signature, and it needs to be specified after any other named parameters.

-> An often occurring situation, is when you want to pass a named argument to
+> Oftentimes when you want to pass a named argument to a subroutine from a
-> a subroutine from a variable with the same name.
+> variable with the same name.
 In Perl 5 this looks like:
 > `do_something(bar => $bar)`.
 In Perl 6, you can specify this in the same
-> way: `do-something(bar => $bar).
+> way: `do-something(bar => $bar)`.
 But you can also use a shortcut:
 > `do-something(:$bar)`.
-This is less typing, and less chance of making typos.
+This means less typing, and less chance of making
+> typos.

 Default values in Perl 6
 ------------------------